catheraaine/nerd-girls-blog/content/blog/200422-the-grace-year/index.md

 ---

-*What were your thoughts about "The Grace Year"?
+*What were your thoughts about "The Grace Year?"
 Join the discussion on [Facebook](https://www.facebook.com/nerdgirlsbookclub) or Instagram [@nerdgirlsbookclub](https://www.instagram.com/nerdgirlsbookclub/).*